Key takeaways

 Prices for Victoza can vary significantly between pharmacies, so it’s important to shop around before filling your prescription.
 Some pharmacies may charge much more than others, even within the same city.
 By comparing prices, you can avoid overpaying and find the best deal available.

 SingleCare offers an easy-to-use search tool to compare Victoza prices at nearby pharmacies.
 Simply enter your ZIP code and prescription details to see a list of prices from various locations.
 This way, you can maximize your savings with minimal effort.
+You can also use the SingleCare app on the go.

-3. Patient assistance programs
+3. Check eligibility for patient assistance programs

 If you’re struggling to afford Victoza, patient assistance programs may be able to help.
 These programs, often sponsored by the manufacturer or nonprofit organizations, provide free or discounted medication to eligible individuals.